giellalt/lang-skf/src-fst-affixes-verbs.lexc.md

 Verb inflection
-The Sakirabiá language verbs inflect in persons.
+The Sakirabiá language verbs inflect in person and tense.

 * * *